 The tour lasts roughly 2.5 hours and has an option of visiting either (or both!) the ‘old’ and ‘new’ corners of the city.
 History buffs will enjoy the old tour more so but there may be a small transport cost involved.

 Parque General San Martín:

-Yeah, yeah, we know we moaned about parks being mentioned in these type of lists but sure look, we can appreciate a little hypocrisy from time to time.
+Yeah, yeah, we know we moan about parks being mentioned in these types of lists but sure look, we can appreciate a little hypocrisy from time to time.